craftingcity/The-Known-World/Game Notes/Mechanics/Roll-High-Or-Die-HACK/RHOD-1-Mechanics-of-Play.md

 On a d20, this averages to a +5 or a -5 modifier, and for the purposes of Passive Rolls or otherwise, can be treated as such.

 #### "Meets it Beats it"
-When a total exactly meets a DC, but does not exceed it, the player who rolled to beat the DC does succeed, and any mechanical benefits of doing so are granted as per usual.
+When a total exactly meets a DC, but does not exceed it, the player who was rolling to beat the DC succeeds, and any mechanical benefits of doing so are granted as per usual.

 > This typically is most applicable during combat.